SNL-UCSB/cs176b-assignments/winter22/assignment2/README.md

 * In the egress pipeline,
     * If the current packet is the original packet and the queue depth is above the threshold `q_th`, clone the packet and update the metadata field `meta.original_qdepth`.
     * If the current packet is the cloned packet, add an `out_header` on it.
+      * HINT: Try to see how the code in assignment 1 selectively added the SI header only to the cloned packets.
+Because, we are creating an E2E clone, please use the `2` as the value for the instance type.
 * Finally, please follow the other TODO comments which instruct you to uncomment some lines or remove others.

 Congratulations!
 Now, your switch is ready to perform passive-monitoring.
 You can test out your newly written code by uncommenting the `experiment` function call on line 188 in [start_mininet.py][sm].
 The `experiment` function runs a monitoring script on the node `monitor`, and sends the traffic as mentioned in the [Traffic](#Traffic) section.
 Now, when you run `make`, you should see the following files in the `logs/` directory: